AutomationPanda/SpecFlowPlusLivingDocScripts/README.md

    * Takes in a list of tags and a feature data JSON file
    * Removes the tags from all features, scenarios, and examples tables in the feature data
    * Generates a new feature data JSON file without the tags

+## Steps

+The scripts in this repository modify feature data JSON files.
+Here are the steps for using them from PowerShell:

+1. Generate a feature data JSON file from a SpecFlow test assembly (.dll).
+   * `livingdoc test-assembly --output-type JSON <testAssembly>`
+2. Remove skipped scenarios from the feature data JSON file.
+   * `RemoveSkippedScenarios.ps1 <testExecutionJson> <featureDataJson> <prunedFeatureDataJson>`
+3. Remove a set of tags from the feature data JSON file.
+   * `RemoveTags.ps1 <tagsToRemove> <featureDataJson> <prunedFeatureDataJson>`
+4. Generate a LivingDoc HTML report with the modified feature data JSON file.
+   * `livingdoc feature-data <featureDataJson>`

 ## Links